bnb-chain/greenfield-sp-deployment/docs/k8s/README.md

 ## Setting up K8S via kustomize

 To set up a primary SP cluster, using `kustomize` we can deploy it with the following YAML.
-You can replace the `value`s with yours in the YAML file.
+You can replace the `value`s in the YAML file.

 ```
 resources: